victorrentea/victorrentea.github.io/blog/avoiding-null-pointer.md

 If there is a setter for birth date, the check will move there, leaving the constructor to call that setter.

 Enforcing the null-check in the constructor of your data objects has obvious advantages: no one could ever forget to do it.
 However, frameworks writing directly to the fields of the instance via reflection may bypass this check.
-Hibernate does this by default, so my advice is to also mark the corresponding required columns as `NOT NULL` in the database.
-Unfortunately, the problem can get more complicated in legacy systems by having to tolerate 'incorrect historical data’.
+Hibernate does this by default, so my advice is to also mark the corresponding required columns as `NOT NULL` in the database to make sure the data comes back consistent.
+Unfortunately, the problem can get more complicated in legacy systems that have to tolerate 'incorrect historical data’.

-> **Trick**: Hibernate requires a no-arg constructor on every persistent entity, but that constructor can be marked as `protected` to hide it from normal use.
+> **Trick**: Hibernate requires a no-arg constructor on every persistent entity, but that constructor can be marked as `protected` to hide it from developers.

 The moment all your data objects enforce the validity of their state internally, you do get a better night sleep, but there's also a price to pay: creating dummy incomplete instances in tests becomes impossible.
 The typical tradeoff is relying more on [Object Mother](https://martinfowler.com/bliki/ObjectMother.html)s for building valid test objects.

+So, in general, whenever a null represents a data inconsistency case, throw exception as early as possible.

-But what if that `null` is really a valid value?
+But what if that `null` is indeed a valid value?
 For example, imagine our Customer might not have a Member Card because she didn't yet create one or maybe she didn't want to sign up for a member card.
+We'll discuss this case in the following section.

 ## Getters returning Optional
 > **Best-practice**: Since Java 8, whenever a function needs to return `null`, it should declare to return `Optional` instead

 Developers rapidly adopted this practice for functions computing a value or fetching remote data.
-Unfortunately, that didn't help with the main source of our NPEs: our entity model.
+Unfortunately, that didn't help with the main source of NPEs: our entity model.

 > A getter for a field which may be `null` should return `Optional`.

 Assuming we're talking about an Entity mapped to a relational database, then if you didn't enforce `NOT NULL` on the corresponding column, the getter for that field should return `Optional`.
 For non-persistent data objects or NoSQL datastores that don't offer `null` protection, the previous section provides ideas on how enforce null-checks programmatically in the entity code.

 This change might seem frightening at first because we’re touching the 'sacred' getter we are all so familiar with.
-Indeed, changing a getter in a large codebase may impact up to dozens of places, but to ease the transition you could use the following sequence of steps:
+Indeed, changing a getter in a large codebase may impact up to dozens of places, but to ease the transition you could use the following sequence of safe steps:

 1. Create a second getter returning `Optional`:
     ```java